AIR-UFG/pointcloud_labeler/README.md

 # Pointcloud Labeler Dockerfile

-This Dockerfile sets up an environment for using the Pointcloud Labeler and SuMa for pointcloud processing.
+This Dockerfile sets up an environment for using the Pointcloud Labeler.

-## Features

-- [SuMa](https://github.com/jbehley/SuMa): A package for surfel-based mapping and 3D reconstruction.
 - [Point Labeler](https://github.com/jbehley/point_labeler): A tool for manually labeling point clouds.

 ## Setup